 AFTER HOURS CARE

-PAIN MANAGEMENT: All animals are give pain medication on they day of the surgery.
+PAIN MANAGEMENT: All animals are given pain medication on the day of the surgery.
 They are also sent home with a supply of pain medication for the recovery period.
-For an additional fee, cats can receive a three day injection at the time of surgery instead of pills, if desired.
+For an additional fee, cats can receive a three-day injection at the time of surgery instead of pills, if desired.